-But before you file Form N-400 with the USCIS you may need to find out if you are eligible to apply for citizenship and rule out the possibility that you might already be a U.S. citizen.
-Generally, you can become a U.S. citizen at birth or after birth.
-The below process applies to foreign nationals who want to become U.S. citizens after birth.
+Before you file the citizenship application with the USCIS, you need to find out if you are eligible to apply for citizenship and rule out the possibility that you might already be a U.S. citizen.
+Once you avail of the U.S. citizenship status, you can enjoy the complete benefits of being a U.S. Citizen.

 - You should be 18 years or older.

 - You should be a Green Card holder (permanent resident).
 For most people, the requirement is to be a Green Card holder for at least 5 years.
-However, if you are married to a U.S. citizen then you should be a Green Card holder for at least 3 years and meet other requirements.
+However, if you are married to a U.S. citizen, then you should be a Green Card holder for at least 3 years and meet other requirements.

 Step 2: Prepare Form N-400

 If you find yourself eligible for U.S. Citizenship then the next step is to prepare Form N-400.

 Form N-400 is the Application for Naturalization.
 Form N-400 consists of 20 pages and contains 18 pages of instructions from the USCIS.

 This is where we come in.
 Form N-400 is long and complex.
 Mistakes in Form N-400 could lead to rejection, denials, and a wasted filing fee.
 This could lead you to have to repeat the process and repay the filing fees.

 That’s why our online software service is the best way to prepare your Form N-400.
 We make the form’s questions and instructions simple and provide value-added services to make your life much easier.

 Best of all we have more than 10 years of experience and have helped over half a million people to successfully prepare their immigration forms.